Math Skill is a Civil Right – The movie

 America may in fact be far too big and diverse to provide quality education on a national scale, but at a state level (and perhaps a county level in the really big states) it may be possible to adopt the approaches made in countries such as Finland or Denmark (I have familiarity with both), which (1) require high educational domain qualifications and significant pedagogical preparation for teachers, who are then rewarded with good salaries and ongoing professional development, and (2) put their societal faith into the teachers by trusting them, and letting them handle all the daily details of what goes on in the classroom, including assessment.
 We know that can work.

-In contrast, the large-scale, “production line” model for education simply does not work today, where the goal of public education is to prepare people for life and work in a world where all routine tasks are automated or outsourced.
+In contrast, the large-scale, “production line” model for education simply does not work today, where the goal of public education is (or should be) to prepare people for life and work in a world where all routine tasks are automated or outsourced.
 Abeles’ title “Beyond Measure” points to the fundamental flaw in that approach.

 Fortunately for our sanity, the film also presents existence proofs showing that there are viable (and successful) alternatives to that Cold War, “production line” model of education we have now, where the assessment cart has been tasked with pulling the educational horse.